rust-lang/rfcs/text/3371-cargo-target-base-dir.md

 #### With `CARGO_TARGET_BASE_DIR=/cargo-cache`

-`cd /Users/poliorcetics/work/work-project && cargo build` produces artifacts in `/cargo-cache/work-project-<hash>/debug/...`
+`cd /Users/poliorcetics/work/work-project && cargo build` produces artifacts in `/cargo-cache/<project-path>/debug/...` (where `project-path` is a directory or several chained directories unique to the workspace, with an unspecified naming scheme).

-A `cargo build` in `project-1` will produce new artifacts in `/cargo-cache/project-1-<hash>/debug/...`.
+A `cargo build` in `perso-1` will produce new artifacts in `/cargo-cache/<project-path>/debug/...`.

-A `cargo clean` will only remove the `/cargo-cache/<project>-<hash>/` subdirectory, not all the artifacts.
+A `cargo clean` will only remove the `/cargo-cache/<project-path>/` subdirectory, not all the artifacts.

-In this situation, it's not possible for Cargo to produce invalid state without a `build.rs` deliberately writing outside its target directory.
+In this situation, it's much less likely for Cargo to produce invalid state without a `build.rs` deliberately writing outside its target directory.

 Two projects can be built in parallel without troubles.